The Power Of Subconscious Mind

 I would suggest you make a list of everything in life you want, and who you'd like to become (or who you'd like to become more of), then look at this list, and start writing out affirmations for what character traits you'd like to have or improve upon.
 Usually if you become the person you would most like to be, you will wind up achieving the things you most want to achieve anyway as a result.

-When you start FEELING more 'confident' or 'creative' or 'whatever', then begin writing out affirmations for what you'd like to physically gain in life.
+When you start feeling more 'confident' or 'creative' or 'whatever', then begin writing out affirmations for what you'd like to physically gain in life.
 Don't start with impossible goals though, because imagining yourself coming into millions of dollars when you're in the business of selling shoes for a shoe company is ridiculous.
-But if you're thinking of starting your own shoe company (or if you have already recently started one), then repeating an affirmation like 'my customers enjoy my consistently wonderful service' is the sort of affirmation that won't make your customers enjoy your good service magically, but it will give clues to your unconscious mind that this is a goal you wish to achieve, and unconsciously YOU will begin to do the right things to achieve this goal, which will hopefully be one of a GROUP of goals that will eventually, quite possibly, lead you into having a thriving business.
+But if you're thinking of starting your own shoe company (or if you have already recently started one), then repeating an affirmation like 'my customers enjoy my consistently wonderful service' is the sort of affirmation that won't make your customers enjoy your good service magically, but it will give clues to your unconscious mind that this is a goal you wish to achieve, and unconsciously YOU will begin to do the right things to achieve this goal, which will hopefully be one of a group of goals that will eventually, quite possibly, lead you into having a thriving business.

 I would recommend that you repeat sentences in your mind that have fewer words in them because this is less limiting.
 Think about it in terms of a Google search.
 The more words you put into a Google search, the fewer results for websites you'll come up with; but the fewer words you use in a Google search, the more results for websites you'll come up with.
 As much as I hate using clichés, this is definitely a case of 'less is more'.

 I would furthermore recommend you 'think' your affirmations when you're not able to do anything else (perhaps you're in a waiting room somewhere or sitting on a bus), but if you're in a situation where your mind is not on anything specific and you're alone (perhaps you're on the treadmill in your house) you can even repeat your affirmations out loud.
 I've never read of anyone making this suggestion before, but I think, with great conviction, that it works, because just as it's easier to remember information for an exam when you read aloud from a textbook, hearing yourself speaking aloud an affirmation further cements that same affirmation that you're additionally already thinking about.
-And truly believing what you're saying SEEMS to make a thought settle more firmly, more quickly, into your unconscious mind, but that's not to say that you definitely have to push yourself to 'believe' what you're affirming.
+And truly believing what you're saying seems to make a thought settle more firmly, more quickly, into your unconscious mind, but that's not to say that you definitely have to push yourself to 'believe' what you're affirming.
 Repetition, as far as I'm concerned, is the key.
 'Believing' is just using that key with more skill.

-Lastly, I firmly believe you shouldn't overwhelm yourself with too many affirmations.
-I suspect the brain knows that something (some thought, that is) is important because you repeat it often enough, but when you repeat too many thoughts too often, the unconscious mind doesn't know precisely what's most important of all of your thoughts anymore.
+Lastly, I firmly suspect you shouldn't overwhelm yourself with too many affirmations.
+I think the brain knows that something (some thought, that is) is important because you repeat it often enough, but when you repeat too many thoughts too often, the unconscious mind doesn't know precisely what's most important of all of your thoughts anymore.
 This is based purely on my own conjecture though, so I stand to be corrected.

 What this all ultimately comes down to is this...